 Setting the Zones

 First, head over to your settings page.
-On rowsandall.com, you get there by clicking on the button with your name, on the top right of the navigation bar.
+On rowsandall.com, you get there by clicking on the the user icon on the top right of the page.

 This is the Settings page:

 If you read this in the future, the layout may have changed slightly, but the functionality should be roughly the same.
 There are three forms on this page.

 - On the top left, you have the Heart Rate Zones.
 Here, we use the usual heart rate zones for rowing.
 On this page, you will find a nice calculator to figure out what the zones are for you.
 UT2 is light aerobic work, UT1 heavy aerobic work, AT the aerobic threshold, TR oxygen transportation zone and AN is the Anaerobic zone.
 The weight category settings is important for synchronizing your workouts to the Concept2 logbook.
 (I will probably reorganize this form a bit in the future, and make it look more like the Power Zones form on the top right, but for now this is what you have for Heart Rate zones.

 - On the top right, you have the Power Zones.
 In the figure above, I use my own definition, but you are free to define your own zones, including their names.
 Just type the new names and hit “Save”.

 After updating the names and saving the form, I have the following: